Cecilia Dapaah applauds Zoomlion for reclamation of Oti Landfill

 The Minister for Sanitation and Water Resources, Mrs. Cecilia Abena Dapaah has applauded Zoomlion Ghana Limited for the rapid reclamation of the Oti Landfill towards a complete decommissioning.

-She said in the beginning the landfill was a nightmare for everybody who lived in the community.
+She said in the beginning the landfill was a nightmare to everybody who lived in the community.

 "Today I am very happy that the larger part of the landfill has been encapsulated and made beautiful for human occupancy".

-"This adds to the government's effort to ensure climate change in Ghana," she stated.
+"This adds to government's effort to ensure climate change in Ghana," she stated.

 The about 20 years old Oti landfill in the Ashanti Region which covers over 65 acres of prime land has the potential to host wedding receptions, parties, picnics etc when completed.